- Development and application of function-valued trait methods to

 - Genetic variation and evolution of growth ontogenies in flour beetles.

-- Evolution of growth and swimming performance ontogenies in natural populations of salamanders using a function-valued approach.
+- Domestication evolution of growth and swimming performance ontogenies in laboratory populations of rainbow trout.

 My research focuses on the evolution of the integrated phenotype.
 Using ideas and methods from evolutionary and quantitative genetics, physiological ecology, and comparative physiology, my lab group addresses questions on the evolution of function-valued traits, the correlated responses of multiple traits to selection, and the relative effects of selection and drift on trait evolution.
 Our goal is to provide a fundamentally deeper understanding of the evolution of the entire phenotype and of evolutionary processes.
-Currently four major projects are being conducted in my lab: development and application of function-valued trait methods to the evolution of complex traits; evolution of growth, swimming performance and behavioral ontogenies in laboratory populations of rainbow trout; genetic variance in and evolution of growth ontogenies in flour beetles; and evolution of growth, swimming performance and physiological ontogenies in natural populations of amphibians.
-Please see my web page for more information, especially if you are a prospective student.
+Currently three major projects are being conducted in my lab: development and application of function-valued trait methods to the evolution of complex traits; evolution of growth, body shape, swimming performance and behavioral ontogenies in laboratory populations of rainbow trout; and genetic variance in and evolution of growth ontogenies in flour beetles.
+Please see my web page (address above) for more information, especially if you are a prospective student.

 Bellinger**, K, G.H.
 Thorgaard, and P.A.
 Carter.
 2014.
 Effects of domestication on growth and swim performance in rainbow trout.
 Aquaculture 420-421:154-159.

 Gervini, D. and P.A.
 Carter.
 2014.
 Warped functional analysis of variance.
 Biometrics (in press).